Summary: In this exercise, you will select a topic that you explore in Tutorial for the remainder of the semester.

 The Assignment: Identify two or three subjects that you expect will reveal interesting connections between intellectual property law and information technology.
 You may focus on a particular kind of IP law (e.g., copyright, fair use, patents, trademarks) or on IP law in general.
 Similarly, you can focus on a particular kind of technology (e.g., Web links) or upon information technology in general.
 You should feel free to phrase your subject as a question, as a statement, or even as a sequence of ideas.

 You can (and perhaps even should) start your exploration for this assignment by talking to people.
 Who should you talk to?
-Mr. Rebelsky and Ms. Green are good resources.
-Your colleagues in tutorial are also good resources.
+Mr. Rebelsky is one good resource, but many faculty on campus have interests in these kinds of issues.
+For example, Richard Fyffe, Librarian of the College, is particularly interested in intellectual property.
+Professor Graham in Economics studies patent, and Professor Caulkins in Anthroplogy has an interest in patent.
+Your colleagues in Tutorial are also good resources.

 You might find it useful to search newspaper archives (ask a librarian for assistance) to see if there are recent cases that you find surprising or worth investigating in more depth.

 A number of books cover these kinds of topics in depth.
-Feel free to ask Mr. Rebelsky or Ms. Green for help finding one.
-(Mr. Rebelsky will also bring some to tutorial next Tuesday.)
+Feel free to ask Mr. Rebelsky for help finding one.
+The articles for our class may also serve as good starting points.

 You might consider one of the following Web sites: